 Update as of 28th of September 2022: Drupal 8 is EOL, thus Drupal 9 is the go-to version for all new projects.
 Drupal 7 EOL has been extended to November 1, 2023.

 Now that Drupal 9 is available there are 3 supported major versions of the Drupal CMS.
 This is not an easy situation for many decision-makers.
 We’ve been working with Drupal since core version 4.
 Let’s break down the differences between these three different versions of the Drupal CMS to help you better understand what fits your needs and gives you the best opportunity to have an effective website that delivers you value.
-TL;DR scroll down to the comparison table.

 Technical differences between Drupal 7, 8, and 9.